w3f/1k-validators-be/README.md

   - Running as a monolith with production values
 - `Polkadot Current`
   - Running as a monolith with production values
-- `Kusama Microservice`
-  - Running as microservices with production values
-- `Polkadot Microservice`
-  - Running as microservices with production values
-- `Polkadot Current Dev`
-  - Running as a monolith with development values
-- `Kusama Current Dev`
-  - Running as a monolith with development values
-- `Kusama Microservice Dev`
-  - Running as microservices with development values
-- `Polkadot Microservice Dev`
-  - Running as microservices with development values

 Each package contains a `Dockerfile`, which is used for running in production,  and `Dockerfile-dev`, which is used for development.
 The development images will use run with `nodemon` so that each time files is saved/changed it will rebuild the image and restart the container.
 Any changes for the regular run `Dockerfile` will need a manual rebuilding of the docker image.